top of page

 • Small-group walking tour with an expert guide

-• Learn about the 1956 Revolution at the Parliament and visit the exhibition
+• Learn about the 1956 Revolution at the Parliament and visit a related exhibition

 • Enjoy a café stop in a retro bar